fall-wind/myNote/react/react-filber/event.md

 	if (!_enabled) {
 		return;
 	}
 	const nativeEventTarget = getEventTarget(nativeEvent);

-	// 获取最近fiber
 	let targetInst = getClosestInstanceFromNode(nativeEventTarget);
 	if (
 		targetInst !== null &&
 		typeof targetInst.tag === 'number' &&
 		!isFiberMounted(targetInst)
 	) {
-		// If we get an event (ex: img onload) before committing that
-		// component's mount, ignore it for now (that is, treat it as if it was an
-		// event on a non-React tree).
-We might also consider queueing events and
-		// dispatching them after the mount.
 		targetInst = null;
 	}